-FY-23 CRITICAL VACANCY NUMBER OF OFFICER(S) NEEDED COMPETENCIES AND SKILLS REQUIRED FOR CRITICAL VACANCY Surface Warfare (111X) 4 Vacancies in 0-8 1110 billets require officers who are or will be assigned as a strike group commander (operational/training strike group) or task force commander, experience in material and operational readiness and working knowledge of the budgeting and programming process.
+FY-24 CRITICAL VACANCY NUMBER OF OFFICER(S) NEEDED COMPETENCIES AND SKILLS REQUIRED FOR CRITICAL VACANCY Surface Warfare (111X) 3 Vacancies in 0-8 1110 billets require officers who are or will be assigned as a strike group commander (operational/training strike group) or task force commander, experience in material and operational readiness and working knowledge of the budgeting and programming process.
 Successful flag tour on a major staff or as a task force commander is desired.
 Submarine Warfare (112X) 1 Vacancy in 0-8 1120 billet requires an officer who is or will be assigned as a submarine group commander, undersea task force commander, or other task force commander with proven knowledge of integrated undersea operations, doctrine, and readiness generation.
 Successful flag tour on a major staff or as a task force commander is desired.
-Special Warfare (113X) 1 Vacancy in 0-8 1130 billet requires performance in joint or navy flag command assignment.
+Special Warfare (113X) 1 Vacancy in O-8 1130 billet requires performance in joint or Navy flag command assignment.
 Commanding knowledge of special warfare missions, tactics, joint force capabilities is required.
-Knowledge of the budgeting, programming, and acquisition process is desired.
-Naval Aviator/Naval Flight Officer (13XX) 5 Vacancies in 0-8 1310/1320 billets require officers who are or will be assigned as a strike group commander (operational/training strike group), maritime patrol and reconnaissance group commander (unique P-3/P-8 billet), or task force commander, as well as strong tactical aviation and/or operational readiness experience and working knowledge of the budgeting and programming process.
-Successful flag tour on a major staff or as a task force commander is desired.
-11XX/13XX 3 Vacancies in URL O-8 billets require successful flag tour on a major staff or as a task force commander, giving favorable consideration for effectual performance in budgeting, programming, requirement generation, cyberspace, space, information warfare, and/or strategic mission.
-Region Commander 1 Proven performance in command of a Navy region.
+Knowledge of the budgeting,

-Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE AND STAFF CORPS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF REAR ADMIRAL
+Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE AND STAFF CORPS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF REAR ADMIRAL